Skip to main content

 Validation Plan

 Complete all validation steps before closing the change ticket.
-Document pass/fail for each item.
+Document pass/fail for each test.
+The plan has five layers — DLP credential detection, per-label feature tests, container-vs-content matrix, cross-tier sanity tests, and audit visibility.

 #TestExpected ResultValidated By